NATIONAL TAMALE DAY

 Sweet or savory, National Tamale Day on March 23rd celebrates a traditional Mexican dish made from a cornmeal dough and filled with a variety of meats, vegetables, or fruit.

 Traditional tamales are made with a dough called masa.
 When making tamales, you spread the dough on a corn husk or banana leaf before adding the fillings.
 Then you wrap the leaves around the entire package and steam it into a fragrant, mouthwatering meal.
-While today they are popular street food in South America and the southern United States, the tamale likely has its origins in Mesoamerica as early as 8000 to 5000 B.C.
+While they are popular street food in South America and the southern United States today, the tamale likely has its origins in Mesoamerica as early as 8000 to 5000 B.C.

 Masa is made from nixtamalized cornmeal.
 Nixtamalized corn has been